 - Better Views And More Natural Light.
 Without adding more windows and light fixtures, an open concept can add the illusion of more light due to the natural light being able to spread over several spaces and not just one closed off room.
 In addition, any gorgeous views you may have will be amplified and showcased more greatly and from more areas.
 Along with better light and views, many believe an open concept promotes outdoor activities by creating a connection between your residence and the outdoors.

 - Family Oriented.
 Open concept came from the idea of family gatherings.
 After years of living in boxed-off homes, families have gathered in single spaces to spend time together.
 From this, the idea of taking walls down to create a greater gathering space was created.
 Fewer walls just mean more memories.

 Now, if you are still on the fence about a full open concept design, here are several options that meet somewhere in the middle:

 1. Half and Half.
 This concept is the idea of creating an open concept space while keeping half-walls as a barrier from room to room.
 In addition to keeping a sense of separation, half-walls also provide extra storage opportunities.

 2. Broken Plan.
 This concept means keeping the things you love about open-plan, while also letting your rooms retain an element of privacy and specific use.
-TV architect Charlie Luxton states “It’s all about interconnected space, not one big space, texture is the key word: steps, wide spaces, narrow spaces, different ceiling heights, different colours, different wall finishes.”
+TV architect Charlie Luxton states “It’s all about interconnected space, not one big space, texture is the key word: steps, wide spaces, narrow spaces, different ceiling heights, different colors, different wall finishes.”